hristochernogorov/TelerikAcademySeason2016/README.md

 ####4.
 High Quality Code
 ####5.
 Data Structures and Algorithms

-### [ Frond End ]
+### Frond End

 #### 1.HTML
-The course of HTML is the first step of Web applications development.In this course learn beginner delopers how to write sematic HTML pages.This is the first step to any beginner who wants to become a professional  Web developer. ** HTML Tables** , ** HTML Forms** , ** Sematic HTML**
+The course of HTML is the first step of Web applications development.In this course learn beginner delopers how to write sematic HTML pages.This is the first step to any beginner who wants to become a professional  Web developer. ** HTML Tables**, ** HTML Forms**, ** Sematic HTML**.

 #### 2.CSS